 After living in New York, Vermont, Virginia, Texas and Maryland, Sarah now lives in Pittsburgh, PA with her husband, their four kids, a dog, a cat and books in every room.
 While in Maryland, Sarah was the Event Coordinator on the MD/DE/WV SCBWI Regional Committee and she is excited to share what she learned there in WPA.
 When she’s not reading or writing, Sarah loves hitting the water on her stand up paddle board, practicing her ukulele, trying out a new recipe in the kitchen, or finding zen on her yoga mat.

 Julianna Zito, Regional Illustrator Coordinator

 Julianna is from the North Hills of Pittsburgh.
+Her biggest dream is to write and illustrate picture books.
 She grew up as an 80’s child with all the quirky imagination and bright colors that represent that era.
-She graduated from Deer Lakes High School and was determined to move beyond her country girl roots.
-She has lived all over – Santa Cruz, CA, St. Louis, MO, Philadelphia, PA and even Honolulu, HI.
-She is now settled down in the northern suburbs of Pittsburgh with her husband, two kids, chihuahua, and cat.
-Her background is full of variety both wonderful and traumatic – all of which inspire her to make people laugh – especially children.
+She has lived all in Santa Cruz, CA, St. Louis, MO, Philadelphia, PA and even Honolulu, HI.
+She went to LaRoche College for Graphic Design and she is now settled down in the northern suburbs of Pittsburgh with her husband, two kids, chihuahua, cat that is bigger than the chihuahua, 3 fish, and a snail named Gary.
+Her background is full of variety – all of which inspire her to make people laugh.